TD22057/insteon-mqtt/docs/discovery.md

 unique id.
 The recommended format is `{{address}}_suffix` where the suffix is something that plainly describes the nature of this entity.
 Devices with only a single entity do not need a suffix, but it is still good practice to use one.
+The unique id is used internally by HomeAssistant and is not otherwise visible to the user.

 The `config` array has a number of variables available to it.
 For all devices this includes at minimum the following, devices may also